cbueno/GeoServer-Docker/README.md

 # docker-geoserver

-A simple docker container that runs Geoserver influenced by this docker
+A simple docker container that runs Geoserver influenced by these dockers
-recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton.
+recipes: https://github.com/thinkWhere/GeoServer-Docker by thinkWhere and https://github.com/kartoza/docker-geoserver by Tim Sutton.
 Created with input from GeoSolutions.

 This container is configured to build with:
 * Tomcat8.5